oicr-gsi/qc-server-demo/README.md

 - Server runs in docker-compose
 - Apache front-end with user authenticatation via OICR LDAP server
 - Rshiny back-end with demonstration of QC pages
+- "Unshiny" back-end is a simple Python webapp, useful as a proof-of-concept for Dash.

 ## How to run